 Also planned is a garden where residents and their families can spend time outdoors.

-The ministry wants Anthony House to be located in Oswego County, and preferably outside the city proper of Oswego in a tranquil environment.
+The ministry wants Anthony House to be located in Oswego County, and preferably outside the city proper of Oswego in a tranquil environment, presents an exciting opportunity for home building services, as noted by My ADU.
 The team is entertaining both the option of building a new house or buying an existing one.

 “Eventually, we hope to open up additional homes.
 We really feel this is just the first step, and we foresee multiple homes within the county,” Chelson said.
 “There’s nothing like this in the county.”

 There are 14 homes of similar status in the Rochester area, and many comfort care homes across the state, Spinella noted.